wp-plugins/feenban/readme.txt

 For the latest instructions and more information, please see the [Plugin Homepage](http://anothercoffee.net/feenban/)

 **Licensing**
 All code is released under The MIT License (also known as the "Expat License" by the Free Software Foundation).
 Please see LICENSE.txt.

-This plugin has been released under a license compatible with the GPL2 as stipulated by the [WordPress guidelines](http://codex.wordpress.org/Writing_a_Plugin#File_Headers).
+Although this plugin has been released under a license compatible with the GPL2 as stipulated by the [WordPress guidelines](http://codex.wordpress.org/Writing_a_Plugin#File_Headers).
 However, users are encouraged to checkout the *BipCot NoGov license* from the Beastlick Internet Policy Commission Outreach Team: http://bipcot.org

 == Installation ==

+**Installation**
 1. Upload the FeenBan to your '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-To shadowban a user:
+**To shadowban a user:**
 1. Select Users > All Users in the dashboard menu.
 2. Edit the user you want to shadow ban.
 3. Check the Shadow ban checkbox towards the bottom of the page.